bradyjcamp/readingnotes/102/JavaScript.md

 - It is most popular and best known as the scripting language for web pages.
 - Classified as a just-in-time scripting or programming language.
 Meaning it is not compiled before execution but during execution.
 - Unless you are staring at a static web browser page, then JS is working in the background to provide content updates, interactive maps etc.
-- Creates dynamically updating content, contols multimedia, and animates images.
+- Creates dynamically updating content, controls multimedia, and animates images.
 - If you think of HTML as content, CSS as the look, then JS would be the behavior.
 - It is a programming or scripting language.
   - Programming language is language that we use to tell the computer what to do using data and features available.
   - Syntax is more straight forward.
 - Data types
   - String
-    - Group of text character, used to represent natural language (like this sentance).
+    - Group of text character, used to represent natural language (like this sentence).
   - Number
-    - Quantitative value that represents all fractions, decimals, intigers.
+    - Quantitative value that represents all fractions, decimals, integers.
   - Boolean
    - A set of two value: **True and False**
   - lack of date = null and undefined